Remembering the music of Stock Aitken Waterman and its place in history.

 Having recorded their “Pop Life” album with Youth and now minus Jacqui O’Sullivan, Sara and Kera continued Bananarama as a duo and returned to the charts with “Movin’ On” that August (UK No.24) and recorded the album “Please Yourself” with the production duo.
 Bananarama saw Stock/Waterman into 1993 with “More, More, More”, a year which could be called their Indian summer.
 Two top five hits came from Sybil, “The Love I Lost” and “When I’m Good And Ready”, both of which appeared on the top 40 of the biggest selling singles of that year.
 But that was all.
 Mike and Pete went their separate ways soon after, with Mike producing Nicki French‘s 1995 smash “Total Eclipse Of The Heart” and Pete returning to chart success at the end of the decade with Steps, having spent a number of years buying old steam locomotives and running railways!

 But the music lives on.
 Today, thirty and forty years later, the tried and trusted formula for producing simple and annoying pop songs continues works its magic and perhaps more than ever, with S/A/W fans now forty and fifty-somethings, younger generations are now listening to and aware of Mike, Matt and Pete’s music with the availability of downloads and streaming.
 Their songs appear on TV shows, adverts and even some of the stars have undergone a renaissance in recent years, with Rick Astley making a huge comeback with a number one album, Bananarama recording a chart hit (“In Stereo“, 2019) as well as touring almost constantly since 1993, and Jason finding success on the stage, as a radio presenter as well as still recording and performing his classic hits.
 Sinitta still pops up here and there and Hazell Dean is a veteran of many 80’s music festivals.
 Their biggest artist…well, she’s still going strong.
-She’s achieved number one singles and albums in four consecutive decades, played to millions of people across fourteen world tours as well as the coveted legends spot at Glastonbury.
+She’s achieved number one singles and albums in five consecutive decades, played to millions of people across fourteen world tours as well as the coveted legends spot at Glastonbury.
 Her name…I don’t think you need me to tell you that!

 “Today’s music, tomorrow’s technology” – long live the sound of Stock Aitken Waterman!